Private Applicator Record-keeping

 The United States Department of Agriculture requires certified private applicators to keep record of all restricted use pesticide (RUP) applications.
-Records must be logged within 14 days and kept for three years after the application.
+Records must be logged within 14 days and kept for two years after the application.

 Records are required to include the following: